Gambling and online casinos in Malawi

 Online gambling in Malawi is officially permitted and regulated by GBM.

-and international platforms are allowed through local partners.
+Local operators are required to undergo licensing, and international platforms are allowed through local partners.

 Popular destinations:- online sports and esports betting;